 So what’s all the loyalty program fuss about?
 How do loyalty programs work?
 How effective are loyalty programs?
 And what factors make or break customer loyalty in ecommerce?

 The answers to these questions can be hard to find.
-So we’ve scoured the web for you and gathered 79 of the most impressive, surprising, and important statistics on customer loyalty and the ever-growing loyalty program trend.
+So we’ve scoured the web for you and gathered 79 of the most impressive, surprising, and important customer loyalty program statistics.

 Table of contents